 Accelerated online degrees can be completed in two years of part-time study.
 Essentially, you do a subject from start to finish every couple of months...
 READ MORE

 Digital marketing is a large and growing field that calls for advanced, specialist skills.
-Hence, the popularity of Masters in Digital Marketing.
+Hence, the popularity of dedicated masters degrees.

 Your learning won't be finished once your done due to the fast-evolving digital landscape.
 But you'll have enduring strategies and analytic skills that are hard to gain in other ways...
 READ MORE

 For marketers with strong maths skills, a Master of Analytics (Marketing) is a potentially lucrative education opportunity.
-Students develop analytics capabilities for extracting marketing insights from data.
+Students develop analytics capabilities for extracting useful insights from data.

 A 12-subject analytics masters can be completed online while you work full-time...
 READ MORE